From Eden Vale to the Plain of York,

 Most of the houses are from two hundred to three hundred years old.
 In one such we sat over our tea, and gazed through the old mullions, ablaze with bright colours, and redolent with the perfume of plants.
 In front is the little green, on which stands the village pump.
 Beyond, over roofs and gardens, we look on to the opposite hills, the declining sun pencilling the scene with rays of splendour."

-Littleburn Bridge, 1st March, 1987, courtesy of Ann Holubecki.
+Littleburn Bridge and House through the trees, 1st March, 1987, courtesy of Ann Holubecki.

-Latin inscription on Littleburn Bridge, now on the wall in Thoralby Village Hall.
+Latin inscription on Littleburn Bridge - original stone plaque, now on the wall in Thoralby Village Hall.